-Sarah Bachleda [Communication Studies] Sarah’s research interests include studying the causes of political dissatisfaction, new technological modes of political communication as it influences civic engagement, and unpacking the construction of being politically informed.
+Sarah Bachleda [Communication and Media] Sarah’s research interests include studying the causes of political dissatisfaction, new technological modes of political communication as it influences civic engagement, and unpacking the construction of being politically informed.
 She received her B.A. from Denison University in Communication and Spanish where she focused on the impact of political rhetoric on cultural and social movements.
 Prior to joining the University of Michigan, Sarah worked in marketing and branding.

-Sedona Chinn [Communication Studies] Sedona’s research explores how media (news, online) discusses science and how lay people’s attitudes about scientific topics are formed.
+Sedona Chinn [Communication and Media] Sedona’s research explores how media (news, online) discusses science and how lay people’s attitudes about scientific topics are formed.
 She is particularly interested in scientific uncertainty, information competition, and trust in science.
 Sedona completed her B.A. (honors) in International Relations at Saint Anselm College, during which she spent a year studying at Lady Sri Ram College for Women in Delhi, India.

-Dan Hiaeshutter-Rice [Communication Studies] Dan’s research interests center around political information markets.
+Dan Hiaeshutter-Rice [Communication and Media] Dan’s research interests center around political information markets.
 He is primarily interested mediated political campaign communication and the effects of platform norms on political information.
 His work includes big social data, message characteristic effects, new versus traditional media, and opinion leadership.